MLiedl/dbt-workshop/01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md

 ---

-## Step 3: Move into the project folder
+## 📂 Step 3: Enter into the Project Folder

 ```
 cd dbt-workshop